Fitbit has done a Hoover - it's now so synonymous with fitness trackers that even non-techies use it as shorthand for health-watching bands.

 The trouble is, it now offers six different types of fitness-tracking wearable, and it’s hard to know where to start.
 Particularly with the recent arrival of powerful Fitbit Ionic.

 Fear not though, because we’ve reviewed them, studied them, and learnt their innermost secrets, to determine which one you should be strapping/clipping onto your body:

-Best for: a smartwatch alternative
+Best for: pretending to own a smartwatch

-Fitbit Blaze (S$319)
+Fitbit Blaze (S$218)

 Best for: a fitness stats-fest

-Fitbit Charge 2 (S$248)
+Fitbit Charge 2 (S$226)

 The main difference is the screen, with the Charge 2's 1.5in OLED display much better for glancing at real-time info and notifications like calls, texts and calendar alerts while you're exercising.

 That inevitably also means the Charge 2 has a more watch-like form factor compared to the band-like Alta HR.
 Though, unlike the Alta HR, it does also pack an altimeter for tracking the numbers of floors you've climbed and a 'Cardio Fitness Level', a real marker of fitness rather than health.